.Perfect wedding venues are like a theater.

 5. The Ford Field & River Club

-The Ford Plantation is more than a little ways off the Savannah pathway, but most definitely worth the excursion.
+The Ford Field & River Club is more than a little ways off the Savannah pathway, but most definitely worth the excursion.
 Nothing like 1,800 acres of South Georgia.
 Non-members are offered the main house wedding venue site along with a complimentary stay for two nights.
 This includes breakfast, pool access, bicycles, access to the spa and the dressing room.
 Discounts on golf or fishing outings, fitness classes, spa appointments and other amenities also come with the venue.
 Wed in style and celebrate lavishly with exquisite views of the Ogeechee River.
 The plantation boasts five-star catering and complete privacy to enjoy the wedding with your closest friends and family.

 Getting to these locations may mean straying off Savannah’s straight paths, but it’s worth the wander.
 Plantations, retreats, farms, museums and academies make for an unforgettable festivity.